-You can purchase testosterone boosters in quantities ranging from 30 to 180 capsules or tablets per bottle.
+You can get testosterone boosters in quantities ranging from 30 to 180 capsules or tablets per bottle.
 Read the label to determine the recommended daily dosage.
-Purchase enough of the supplement for a 60-day supply.
+Get enough of the supplement for a 60-day supply.
 That’s long enough to see if the product is providing noticeable results and relief of symptoms.

-Holistic practitioners advise that you may have to experiment to find the right combination of vitamins, minerals, and herbs to boost your testosterone levels and meet your nutritional needs.
+Holistic practitioners advise that you may have to experiment to find the right combination of vitamins, minerals, and herbs to find the supplement or combination of supplements that produce your desired efffect.

 Testosterone boosters vary in price depending on the ingredients, quantity, and brand.